juliangruber/subfs/README.md

 So with this module, you can pass references to file system paths, that a module can treat as the root filesystem and can't write outside of (unless it's doing some magic native bindings stuff).
-Now you just need to encource developers to accept `subfs` instances instead of paths in their modules!
+Now you just need to encourage developers to accept `subfs` instances instead of paths in their modules!

 ## Example